Azure Account Onboarding Overview

 - Enterprise Admin must enable "Account Owner (AO) view charges" at enrollment level

-- Service Principal needs Cost Management Reader or Enrollment Reader role
+- Service Principal needs Reader role at Management Group level, or Enrollment Reader at enrollment scope

 - Contact your Enterprise Admin if this isn't enabled